oslllo/larakey/README.md

 ![GitHub issues](https://img.shields.io/github/issues/Oslllo/larakey)
 ![GitHub closed issues](https://img.shields.io/github/issues-closed/Oslllo/larakey)

-A Permission and Role handling for, based on [laravel-permission](https://github.com/spatie/laravel-permission) by [Spatie](https://github.com/spatie)
+## Features

-ℹ This package will allow you to manage user permissions and roles in a database.
-It will also allow you to assign a class or model instance to a permission.
+- Assign permissions and roles to users.
+- Assign a permission to a class to a user.
+- Assign a permission to a model instances to a user.
+- Permission caching.

 # Documentation, Installation, and Usage Instructions